ozfortress/drawbridge/README.md

 ```

 The application is configured using environment variables.
 Create a .env file in the root directory of the project by copying the .env.example file and filling in the required values.

+Note: The database is not auto-configured.
+You will have to apply the template database.

 To run the application, after activating the venv as seen above, execute the following command: